Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What are the biggest risks for property prices in Koh Samui in 2026?

-As of early 2026, the three biggest risks for Koh Samui property prices are a tourism shock (from global slowdown or safety concerns), Thai baht appreciation (which reduces foreign buyers' purchasing power), and localized oversupply of similar villa stock competing for the same rental demand.
+As of 2026, the three biggest risks for Koh Samui property prices are nominee-ownership scrutiny, weaker tourism and oversupply of average inland villas.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Koh Samui.